GauravTalreja/cohere-rust/README.md

 ## Usage

 To use this crate, you must first obtain a [Cohere API key](https://dashboard.cohere.ai/welcome/register).
-Once you have an API key you can either set it as the `COHERE_API_KEY` environment variable or pass it directly when constructing the client.
+Once you have an API key you can either set it as the `CO_API_KEY` environment variable or pass it directly when constructing the client.

 Additionally, this crate relies on the [tokio](https://tokio.rs/) async-runtime to make all the API operations non-blocking.